RoboCoin/robocoin-connector/README.md

 In your development environment, add your username to the postgres group.

-In your developement environment, run as user postgres:
+In your developement environment, add a user.
+This step adds a user and echoes its automatically-generated password:

-        CREATE USER yourusername WITH PASSWORD 'somepassword';
-        CREATE DATABASE robocoin_connector WITH OWNER yourusername;
-        GRANT ALL PRIVILEGES ON robocoin_connector TO yourusername;
+        node scripts/addUser.js yourusername

 Run as user postgres scripts/database.sql: